How to Stop RV Condensation: Year-Round Humidity Control Tips for RV Owners

 3. Minimize Moisture-Adding Activities

-• Cook Outdoors: Whenever possible, cook outside (use a grill, portable induction cooktop, or Instant Pot vented outdoors).
-Indoor boiling adds a massive amount of moisture.
+• Cook Outdoors: Whenever possible, cook outside, use a grill or a portable induction cooktop.
+Indoor cooking and boiling adds a massive amount of moisture.

 • Dry Laundry Off-Site: Avoid drying wet clothes and towels inside.
 Use a commercial laundromat dryer or hang them outside.
 Use rapid drying towels like these waffle weave